Das42/technical_assessment_github/README_copy.md

 #### Step 6:
   * Push your local personal branch upstream to your remote repo.
     * _**hint:**_ If you try to accomplish this using `git push` alone, you will get an error.
-This is because your personal branch doesn't exist in the reomte repo yet.
-To remedy this, you will need to initialize an upstream origin for your person branch.
+This is because your personal branch only exists locally, and doesn't yet have an upstream origin in your remote repo.
+To remedy this, you will need to initialize an upstream origin for your local person branch.
 Review _[Lecture 94](https://das42.udemy.com/github-ultimate/learn/lecture/4732118#overview)_ of the Udemy training course if you need a refresher on how to do this.
   * Check that your branch is up to date using `git status`.

 #### Step 7: